Skip to the main content.

 How Much Money Are People Losing from Text Scams?

-• In 2020 alone, scam texts cost Americans $86 million.
+• Scam texts cost Americans over $326 million.
+(2022)

-Sources: FTC, NPR, Robokiller
+Sources: FTC, NBC

 How Much Money Are People Losing to Scams and Fraud Overall?

-• In 2021, 2.8 million people filed reports and one in four (25%) described losing money.
+• 2.8 million people filed reports, and one in four (25%) described losing money.
+(2021)

-• In 2021, individuals lost more than $5.8 billion to fraud — a $2.4 billion jump in losses in one year.
+• Individuals lost more than $5.8 billion to fraud — a $2.4 billion jump in losses in one year.
+(2021)

-Sources: FTC, Truecaller
+Sources: FTC, Truecaller 1, Truecaller 2

 Who is most likely to fall for scams?

-• From June 2020 to June 2021, 59.4% of those who have been a victim of a phone scam were men and 38.3% were women.
-The rest, 2.3% of those who participated, identified as non-binary or preferred not to reveal their gender.
+• 55.6% of those who have been phone scam victims were men, and 42.2% were women.
+2.3% identified as non-binary or preferred not to reveal their gender.
+(2022)

 Sources: Truecaller